The Original Hebrew Word Shachah #7821 Means Worship

 Which one of these postures do you call worship?

-Worship is translated from the Hebrew word Shachah (#7812) and every time it means: To Bow Down with Knees bent and face to the ground.
+What’s the difference between Worship and Praise?
+The Hebrew word Shachah (#7812) means: To Bow Down with face to the ground.

 “So I will Bless You as long as I live; I will lift up my hands in Your Name.”Psalm 63:4